Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Conclusion

-Moreover, in the spirit of creating a robust pipeline for highly realistic spectral data-sets, a plethora of physical and observational systematic effects (such as limited spectral resolution, sky-lines, metal absorption lines, continuum fitting uncertainty, damped {\lya} systems) must also be incorporated in the training data.
-This warrants a further careful investigation into training supervised deep learning inference algorithms with a variety of accurately modeled systematics added to our mock {\lya} forest data-sets and we plan to carry it out in upcoming works.
+Nevertheless, in the spirit of creating a robust pipeline for highly realistic spectral data-sets, a plethora of physical and observational systematic effects (such as limited spectral resolution, sky-lines, metal absorption lines, continuum fitting uncertainty, damped {\lya} systems on the observational side; and lightcone effects, baryon feedback, cosmological correlations on the modeling side) must also be incorporated in the training data.
+This warrants a further careful investigation into training supervised deep learning inference algorithms with a variety of accurately modeled systematics added to our mock {\lya} forest data-sets and we plan to carry it out in future works.